REPAIR: Robust Editing via Progressive Adaptive Intervention and Reintegration: Methodology

 \subsection{Distribution-Aware inner-batch Knowledge Distillation}

-As shown in Figure \ref{fig:overall_structure} block 2: A sample batch $\mathcal{E} = \{x_1, x_2, \dots, x_n\}$, and denote the corresponding feature representations by \(o_i = \mathrm{Norm}(f_\theta(x_i),\quad i=1,\dots,n,\)).
-To improve the consistency and stability of model updates during sequential edits, we organized samples into homogeneous batches and performed intrabatch knowledge distillation.
+As shown in Figure \ref{fig:overall_structure} block 2: A sample batch $\mathcal{E} = \{x_1, x_2, \dots, x_n\}$, and we denote the feature representations by \(o_i = \mathrm{Norm}(f_\theta(x_i)),\quad i=1,\dots,n.\) To improve the consistency and stability of updates during edits, we organize samples into homogeneous batches and perform intrabatch knowledge distillation.
 Samples with high mutual similarity are grouped into a batch $B = \{x^{(0)}, x^{(1)}, \dots, x^{(b-1)}\}$.
 Within each batch, the first sample $x^{(0)}$ acts as a \textit{teacher}, while the remaining samples are \textit{students}.
-We define the inner-batch knowledge distillation loss as
+We define the inner-batch distillation loss as:

 where \(\mathcal{L}_{\text{cosine}} = 1 - \frac{o_i \cdot o_0}{\| o_i \| \| o_0 \|}\) and \(\mathcal{L}_{\text{variance}} =\frac{1}{N} \sum_{i=1}^{N} \| o_i - o_{\text{mean}} \|^2\).
 Minimizing $\mathcal{L}_{\mathrm{kd}}$ encourages all samples in the batch to share similar knowledge, which in turn reduces potential conflicts when updating the same network parameters $\theta$.
 The regularization term is used to maintain diversity among features, preventing excessive uniformity.